 Once you have begun to understand your own personal trich condition you can begin to put actions in place that are tailored to you.

-Since every case of hair pulling is very personal, trying many different treatments and putting together your own program for what works best for you and your lifestyle will give you the best chances for long term success.
+Since every case of hair pulling is very personal, trying many different treatments and putting together your own program for what works best for you and your lifestyle will give you the best chances for long term success and trichotillomania hair regrowth.
 Putting together a combination of hypnosis, visualization, journaling, therapy and other techniques for self-awareness are essential steps.

 Natural remedies for hair and eyelash pulling

-Using aromatherapy, homeopathy and natural oils to stimulate hair growth, encourage healthy follicles and relieve the ‘itch’ associated with pulling can be beneficial.
+Using aromatherapy, homeopathy and natural oils to stimulate trichotillomania hair regrowth, encourage healthy follicles and relieve the ‘itch’ associated with pulling can be beneficial.
 What is more, using these natural remedies can be enormously beneficial in cognitive behavior therapies, allowing you to replace pulling with stroking.

 A sound foundation

 Paying attention to your lifestyle and putting healthy habits in place are also an important foundation in your hair pulling cure.
-Pay attention to your sleep habits, your alcohol consumption, how much exercise and fresh air you get and your diet.
+Watch closely your sleep habits, your alcohol consumption, how much exercise and fresh air you get and your diet.
 Cut down on chemicals and processed foods and beauty products, and try different vitamins or amino acid supplements which are known to have a positive effect on hair and eyelash pulling and other body focused repetitive disorders.

 Step 3 Be prepared for a ‘long game’